McFredward/Vertigo2_Katwalk/README.md

 ## Known issues

 * Backwards walking is not working like with the Joystick emulation (seems like the SDK dont support it right now)
+* Interacting with vehicles that forcibly turn the player can cause a misalignment of the head and player rotation, requiring manual recalibration.
+I will continue to search for a better solution when time permits.

 ## Credits & Libs